Dmitri-Sintsov/django-jinja-knockout/docs/widgets.rst

 ForeignKeyGridWidget
 --------------------

 Implements django.admin -like widget to select the foreign key value.
+It also has the optional support of in-place CRUD editing of foreign key table rows.

 * `ForeignKeyGridWidget wiki`_